Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes

-Up to this point, the treatment has been exact.
-The quantum interaction terms in the Floquet basis are cumbersome [see Eqs. \eqref{a_sigmap}-\eqref{adag_sigmap}].
-However, their form --- especially the separation of timescales between the diagonal and off-diagonal terms --- invites an approximation strategy in the spirit of the standard RWA.
-To lowest order, we retain only the time-independent terms in $H_q^I(t)$, an approximation that we term the FBRWA.
+The separation of timescales between the diagonal and off-diagonal terms of Eq.~\eqref{field_diffeqs2} invites an approximation strategy in the spirit of the standard rotating-wave approximation.
+Neglecting fast-rotating off-diagonal terms reduces \eqref{field_diffeqs2} to a set of uncoupled differential equations for the field.
+The further approximation of retaining only the time-independent component in the Fourier series representation of $\bra{\psi_{m}(t)} H_q^I(t) \ket{\psi_{m}(t)}$ (assuming it exists) immediately enables \eqref{field_diffeqs2} to be integrated, yielding a propagator for the time evolution of an arbitrary initial state of the field.
+We term this the Floquet-basis rotating-wave approximation (FBRWA).

+As a concrete example, take the Rabi model: a two-level quantum system linearly coupled to a single mode of the electromagnetic field\,\cite{Braak2017,Xie2017,TwyIrish2022}.
+For simplicity, we use the term `spin' for the two-level system.
+We write the Hamiltonian in the form